The featured image was taken by me.

 I’ve always found it interesting when games go wrong.
 Of course, I say ‘interesting’ – it’s certainly not interesting when you lose your entire save file, for example, or something equally devastating happens as a result of a glitch, particularly when it wasn’t something you did on purpose.
 While minor cosmetic glitches are mildly amusing (the wrong texture appearing on a particular enemy, for example), I’m most interested in those that impact gameplay or how the player experiences the game.

 Glitch City, from Pokémon Red and Blue, is where we’ll start.
 This ‘place’ can be accessed through an exploit relating to the Safari Zone.
-If you follow certain steps (as detailed in the video below: skip to 3:36 to see Glitch City without the how-to), you can walk around in a patchwork environment that can only be escaped if you use Teleport or Fly.
+If you follow certain steps, you can walk around in a patchwork environment that can only be escaped if you use Teleport or Fly.
 If you don’t bring a Pokémon with either of those abilities and you save your game whilst inside Glitch City, then I’ve got some bad news for you.
 But if you come prepared, it’s a pretty interesting glitch that is both harmless and not too difficult to trigger.

 Of course, I can’t talk about Pokémon glitches without mentioning MissingNo.
 Short for ‘Missing Number’, this Pokémon can be encountered most notably through the ‘Old Man glitch’, requiring the player to carry out several steps in order to trigger MissingNo.’s appearance.
 MissingNo. isn’t an ‘official’ Pokémon, obviously, but it can still be used in battle, and it does have a Pokédex number.